 Despite the regular spraying of chemical pesticides, no injury has ever been detected on the animals in the farm.
 In other mango farms, chickens feast on the insects which drop immediately after spraying without any symptom of poisoning.

 Where crop-livestock integrated farming is practiced, however, several factors need to be considered.
 These include the choice of livestock, stocking density, fencing and security, eradication of noxious weeds, feed supply, and possible damage to the crops.
 If goat is integrated with mango production, it is recommended that the lowermost branches of the trees should be above 1 meter from the ground.
 Goats are capable of standing on their hind legs to nibble on the lowermost leaves and twigs.
 Sheeps are different, they are grass browsers.

-It should be emphasized too that crop-livestock integration alone will not ensure successful harvest from mango farms.
+It should be emphasized too that crop-livestock integration alone will not ensure successful harvest.
 Many factors, including climate, farming practices, cost of inputs and market, affect fruit production and profitability.

 (The authors provided free consultancy assistance to mango and other horticultural farms in South Cotabato under the Consultancy for Agricultural Productivity Enhancement (CAPE) program of the Technology Application and Promotion Institute- Department of Science and Technology (TAPI-DOST).
 The program is implemented by DOST Region XII).

 (Ben G. Bareja and Efren M. Sioquim, 2010)

 Fruit yield potential of one coconut tree highlights alternative use for young green coconut production.

 Discusses various factors to consider in both farm location and site selection with update on labor from hard-earned lesson by author.